cedar-book/BTS-Core-work/notes/docPlan-items.rst

-**These items are some documentation work items that I could thought about.
+**These items are some documentation work items that I could think about.

 Items
 ========================